Prepositions for Class 5

 2. Compound Prepositions

 Compound prepositions are made up of two or more words.
-They are employed in sentences to indicate the link between objects or persons.
+They are used in sentences to show the relationship between persons or objects.
 Here are some examples of compound prepositions:

 1. He stood in front of the class to give his presentation.